Greening-Seattle/Prediction/README.md

   1. Calculate how traffic flows have in increased over two prior years for a given region of Seattle, specified by zip code.

   2. For a specific zip code, generate predicted traffic flow in region in a future year.

-  3. Estimate changes in traffic flow for an input zip code based on % changes in the following features over the next _N_ years:
+Works by estimating changes in traffic flow for an input zip code based on % changes in the following features over the next _N_ years:

          i.
 Bike lanes